 What is this medicine?

 NIVOLUMAB (nye VOL ue mab) is a monoclonal antibody.
-It is used to treat melanoma, lung cancer, kidney cancer, head and neck cancer, Hodgkin lymphoma, urothelial cancer, colon cancer, and liver cancer.
+It is used to treat melanoma, lung cancer, kidney cancer, head and neck cancer, Hodgkin lymphoma, urothelial cancer, colon cancer, esophageal cancer, and liver cancer.

 How should I use this medicine?